 Could You Be A Farm Bureau Agent?

-Similar to pharmaceutical sales, an agricultural salesperson has skills that give them the entrepreneurial spirit and high energy to succeed as a Farm Bureau agent.
+Agricultural salespeople have the entrepreneurial spirit and high energy needed to succeed in an insurance career.
 They’re problem solvers, and they have the desire to help satisfy the needs of the customer.

-The restaurant industry is constantly changing, and that day-to-day fluctuation is what makes restaurant workers so skilled at insurance.
+The restaurant industry is constantly changing, and that day-to-day fluctuation is what makes restaurant workers so skilled at working in insurance.
 People who come from this industry already have a good grasp on how to run a business and how to manage money.

 Mobile Phone Salesperson